jjfeng/jjfeng.github.io/joining.md

 -------

 ## The project:
-Machine learning (ML) algorithms have become important tools for leveraging healthcare data to improve patient outcomes and streamline hospital processes.
+ML algorithms have become important tools for leveraging healthcare data to improve patient outcomes and streamline hospital processes.
 Nevertheless, concerns regarding the reliability of these algorithms remain a barrier to their widespread adoption, as these algorithms may perform poorly in certain populations and/or decay in performance over time.
 The aim of this project is to develop tools that explain what the main causes for a performance gap.
 We'll be drawing on various techniques, including causal inference, semi-parametric inference, and feature attribution methods.